bluechipgit/unsupervised-learning-crypto-investments/README.md

 ## Usage

-To use the xrypto investments notebook, open crypto_investments.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions):
+To use the crypto investments notebook, open crypto_investments.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions):

 ---